khulnasoft/AiKit/docs/overview/contributing/the_basics.rst

 Therefore, all new PRs will receive a code review, so please just wait and we will check out and review your newly created PR as soon as possible!
 Your PR will never be closed until we have provided at least a code review on it.

-After a new PR is made, for the tests to run, it needs an approval of someone from the ivy team for the workflows to start running.
+After a new PR is made, for the tests to run, it needs an approval of someone from the aikit team for the workflows to start running.
 Once approved, you can see the failing and passing checks for a commit relevant to your PR by clicking on the ❌ or ✔️ or 🟤 (each for: one or more tests are failing, all tests are passing, the check has just started, respectively) icon next to the commit hash.

     .. image:: https://github.com/khulnasoft/khulnasoft.github.io/blob/main/img/externally_linked/contributing/the_basics/pull_requests/PR_checks.png?raw=true